heistp/irtt/README.md

   payloads in both directions.
 The server default is `--allow-fills=rand` so that arbitrary data cannot be relayed between two hosts. `server_fill` now appears under `params` in the JSON.
-- The server defaults are now more appropriate for a public server.
-This
-  includes:
+- Version information has been added to the JSON output.
-  - Default minimum interval is now 10ms (`-i 10ms`).
+- The default server minimum interval is now `10ms`.
-  - Default maximum duration is now 90s (`-d 90s`), which still accommodates default flent tests.
-- The following client defaults changed:
-  - Test duration from `1h` to `1m`.
+- The default client duration has been changed from `1h` to `1m`.

 ## TODO and Roadmap

 ### TODO v0.9

 - Full testing
+- Doc improvements
 - Client CPU and heap profiling

 ### TODO v1.0